 Where To Stay To Visit Burg Eltz Castle

 Burg Eltz is in the west of Germany, almost near the border with Luxembourg and Belgium.
-The nearest major city to this gorgeous castle is Frankfurt, with the smaller town of Koblenz nearby; or you could choose to stay in the tiny village of the castle, Wierschem.
+The nearest major city to this gorgeous castle is Frankfurt, with the smaller town of Koblenz nearby; you could choose to stay in the tiny village of the castle, Wierschem.

 - In Frankfurt: Crowne Plaza Frankfurt Congress Hotel, an IHG Hotel, which is close to the Frankfurt Airport and has wellness amenities for a comfortable stay